Health Savings Accounts (HSAs) and Flexible Spending Arrangements (FSAs) in header of articles

 Employers might fund some or all of the HSA for you.
 Employer contributions are tax-exempt.

 A health FSA is an employer-established benefit plan.
-Your employer can offer them with other employer-provided benefits as part of a cafeteria plan.
+Your employer can offer them with other benefits as part of a cafeteria plan.

 A health FSA allows you to be reimbursed for qualified medical expenses, including: